eynabdllh/pet-adoption-system/README.md

 ## Features
 1. **User Registration and Authentication:** Users can create accounts and log in securely.
 2. **Profile Management:** Users can update personal details and view their adoption history.
-3. **Pet Listing:** A detailed listing of all available pets, with information about breed, age, and status.
+3. **Pet Listing/Management:** A detailed listing of all available pets, with information about breed, age, and status.
-4. **Adoption Request:** Users can submit requests to adopt pets of their choice.
+4. **Adoption Request/Management:** Users can submit requests to adopt pets of their choice.
-5. **Pick-Up Scheduling:** Users can schedule a pick-up date for adopted pets.
+5. **Schedule List/Management:** Users can schedule a pick-up date for adopted pets.
 6. **Notifications:** Receive updates on adoption status, new pet listings, and scheduled visits.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>